aayushborkar14/OthelloGymnasium/README.md

 # Gymnasium Othello Environment

 This repository contains an implementation of [Othello](https://en.wikipedia.org/wiki/Othello) with OpenAI [Gymnasium](https://gymnasium.farama.org/index.html) interfaces.
-This environment is for researchers and engineers who are interested in developing model-based RL algorithms.
+This environment is for researchers and engineers who are interested in developing model-based Artificial Intelligence Reinforced Learning algorithms.

-We provide several simple baselines:
+Several simple ready baselines are provided:
-1. Random policy
+1. Random policy (random moves)
-2. Greedy policy
+2. Greedy policy (max number of opponent's pieces captured)
 3. [Maximin](https://en.wikipedia.org/wiki/Minimax) policy
-4. Human policy
+4. Human policy (manual move)
-in order to explain how to use the basic env to experiment with RL algorithms.
+which may be used to experiment with RL algorithms.

 ## Basic Usage